COVID-19 NEWS and UPDATES

 We noticed an even bigger change in how patients wanted their practice to respond and in how GPs were choosing to respond to requests.
 In January around 31 per cent of patients requested a face to face appointment and roughly the same number got one.

-ping mid-March, and in the week starting 23 March it had fallen to only around 4 per cent.
+But that preference started dropping mid-March, and in the week starting 23 March it had fallen to only around 4 per cent.
 The number requesting a response by telephone increased and the number requesting an online message grew substantially.
 There were similar changes in how GPs chose to resolve the requests.

 This is a huge and unprecedented change in behaviour in a short time.
 It has helped GPs to offer an even faster service, median completion times speeding up over 40 per cent to 97 minutes, with an increase in patient satisfaction.
 We suggest it demonstrates the value of a total triage approach to handling patient requests in primary care, as now advocated by NHSE for all practices.